 14 – Explore the Abandoned Buildings of Düsseldorf

-Caution: this is not really… legal… so please be aware, you are always entering at your own risk.
+Caution: this is not really… legal… so please be aware, that you are always entering at your own risk.
 With that being said, I’ll leave it up to you to find the abandoned buildings rather than encouraging you to visit the ones I know.

 The evenings might be getting chilly, but that doesn’t mean that a lunchtime BBQ to stay warm isn’t a great idea!
 Grab your friends and family and spend the day outside surrounded by colorful trees.